Last Judgment

 The Last Judgment of sinners by Jesus Christ; carving on the central portal of Amiens Cathedral, France.

 The Last Judgment (Note: Also known as the Final Judgment, Judgment Day, Doomsday, Day of Reckoning, Day of Judgment, Day of Resurrection or The Day of the Lord.)
-(Note: יום הדין; یوم القيامة or یوم الدین.) is a concept found across the Abrahamic religions and the Frashokereti of Zoroastrianism.
+(Note: יום הדין; یوم القيامة or یوم الدین.) is a concept originating in Zoroastrianism and found across the Abrahamic religions.

 Christianity considers the Second Coming of Jesus Christ to entail the final judgment by God of all people who have ever lived, resulting in the salvation of a few and the damnation of many.
 Some Christian denominations believe most people will be saved, some believe most people will be damned, and some believe the number of the saved and of the damned is unknown.
 The concept of the Last Judgment is found in all the canonical gospels, particularly in the Gospel of Matthew.
 The Christian tradition is also followed by Islam, where it is mentioned in many chapters of the Quran, according to some interpretations.

 The Last Judgment has inspired numerous artistic depictions, including painting, sculpture and evangelical work.